MartinMenabue/LeetCode_Companion/README.md

 ```

 ## Limitations
 * This project only supports Python 3.
-Maybe in the future, we will support other languages.
+Maybe, in the future, we will support other languages.
 * The supported system is Linux.
 We have not tested this project on other systems.